A collection of on– and off–campus wellness resources and services.

 Appletree Medical Group

-Private medical clinic providing a variety of different services, most on a walk-in basis.
+Private medical clinics provide a variety of different services, most on a walk-in basis.

 YUGSA (We Speak Student)